RdeLange/nomie-plugin-fast/README.md

 ## Using the Plugin

 After launching the plugin, you will be presented with the main screen.
-This creen will show all you selected pre-defined fasting cycles and/or your own defined cycles.
+This screen will show all your selected pre-defined fasting cycles and/or your own defined cycles.

 ![](assets/20230125_080220_image.png)